Help Center/ Virtual Private Cloud/ Getting Started/ Setting Up an IPv4/IPv6 Dual-Stack Network in a VPC

 Figure 9 PuTTY configurations

-2. Check whether ECS-A01 can communicate with the Internet over IPv4 and IPv6 networks.
+2. Check whether ECS-A01 can communicate with the Internet using IPv4 and IPv6 addresses.

 Example command: